Twitter Removes Thousands Of QAnon Accounts, Promises Sweeping Ban On The Conspiracy

 In May, Facebook took down a handful of QAnon-associated pages, but Twitter's crackdown on Tuesday is far broader.
 Facebook has pointed to instances of QAnon inciting violence as the reason it removed posts related to the conspiracy theory, saying it would not take content down just because it promoted baseless QAnon theories.

+The norms of social media platforms are beginning to shift, UCLA's Sarah Roberts said, and key differences are emerging over where to draw boundaries on moderating content and how enforcement is conducted.

+"Rest assured that users will make decisions about where to spend their time based on these moves — and, perhaps even more importantly to the firms and their financial backers, so will advertisers," Roberts said.

-Twitter is still assessing the fallout from a hack that struck the platform just days ago that compromised the accounts of 130 highly visible users, including Democratic presidential candidate Joe Biden and Amazon CEO Jeff Bezos.
+Twitter is still assessing the fallout from a coordinated hack of the platform just days ago that compromised the accounts of 130 highly visible users, including Democratic presidential candidate Joe Biden and Amazon CEO Jeff Bezos.

-The hackers' brazen intrusion made security experts wonder if Twitter is prepared for what may be an onslaught of attempted breaches and disinformation campaigns ahead of the November presidential election.
+The hackers' brazen intrusion made security experts wonder whether Twitter is prepared for what may be an onslaught of attempted breaches and disinformation campaigns ahead of the November presidential election.